| |||||||||||||||||||||||||||||||||

 it.

-Apply the apologists' difference-proves-no-borrowing rule to Judaism, and you learn that Christianity is free of the taint of Jewish origins.
+Apply the apologists' Any-Difference-Proves-No-Borrowing rule to Judaism, and you learn that Christianity is free of the taint of Jewish origins.
 Which is silly.
 The rule that asks you to believe this silly result must be wrong.
 When someone gives you a "reason" that only works in the one place it has to work for their theory to be true, and that on other situations gives a completely different answer, you should not believe their analysis. |

-The difference-proves-no-borrowing rule doesn't work.
+The Any-Difference-Proves-No-Borrowing rule doesn't work.
 Not even a little bit.
 Don't get fooled. |

-Testing the DPNB rule: Pagan origins
+Testing the ADPNoB rule: Pagan origins

 of the XXX